MARRAKECH & SOUTH / 9 DAYS 8 NIGHTS

 DAY 8 MARRAKECH GARDENS

-Today stroll like a king and queen in your horse carriage around the city and visit the famous Majorelle gardens known internationally, walk around the cactus trees and visit the museum to discover the berber heritage of the country, once done, head for the Menara gardens and enjoy a first class lunch overlooking the Marrakchi city life.
+Like a king and queen, travel a slow pace around the city in your horse drawn carriage.
+Take time to visit the famous Majorelle Gardens and the newly opened Majorelle Gardens Museum.
+The gardens cover two and half acres of botanical plants and features set against an artist's landscape.
+It was created by French Orientalist artist, Jacques Majorelle over almost forty years, starting in 1923 and features a Cubist villa designed by French architect, Paul Sinoir in the 1930s.
+Walk around the cactus trees and visit the museum to discover the berber heritage of the country.
+Once done, head for the Menara Gardens and enjoy a first class lunch overlooking the Marrakech city life.
 Head back to your hotel for a 5-star dinner and overnight.

 DAY 9 MARRAKECH IS YOURS

-Today is your time to take a stroll on your own around the souks, enjoy shopping or head to a spa to relax and spend the day by a pool.
+Today is your time to take a stroll on your own around the souks.
+Enjoy shopping or head to a spa to relax and spend your last day by a pool.
 Marrakech is yours today.

 DAY 10 DEPARTURE

 Seems like your holiday is over and we definitely will expect you again for a grand tour of our beautiful Morocco.
-Depending on your flight, we will escort you to the airport on time and wish you a safe flight back home.
+Depending on your flight, we will escort you to the airport and wish you a safe flight home.

 Included in your Trip